Black-figure pottery: The years of mastery

-The period between 560 and the inception of red-figure pottery painting around 530/520 BC is considered to be the absolute pinnacle of black-figure vase painting.
-In this period the best and most well-known artists exploited all the possibilities offered by this style.

 Dionysus and two maenads, one holding a hare, neck amphora, ca. 550/530 BC, from Vulci, now Cabinet des Médailles de la Bibliothèque Nationale de France.
 The female maenads are shown here only in outline, without opaque white to characterize them as women.

 The first important painter of this time was the Amasis Painter (560–525 BC), named after the famous potter Amasis, with whom he primarily worked.
 Many researchers regard them as the same person.
 He began his painting career at about the same time as Lydos but was active over a period almost twice as long.
 Whereas Lydos showed more the abilities of a skilled craftsman, the Amasis Painter was an accomplished artist.
 His images are clever, charming and sophisticated and his personal artistic development comes close to a reflection of the overall evolution of black-figure Attic vase painting at that time.
 His early work shows his affinity to the painters of Siana cups.
 Advances can be most easily recognized in how he draws the folds of clothing.
 His early female figures wear clothes without folds.
 Later he paints flat, angular folds, and in the end he is able to convey the impression of supple, flowing garments.
 Drawings of garments were one of his chief characteristics; he liked to depicted patterned and fringed clothing.
 The groups of figures which the Amasis Painter shows were carefully drawn and symmetrically composed.
 Initially they were quite static, later figures convey an impression of motion.
 Although the Amasis Painter often depicted mythological events—he is known for his pig-faced satyrs, for example—he is better known for his scenes of daily life.
 He was the first painter to portray them to a significant extent.
 His work decisively influenced the work of red-figure painters later.
 He possibly anticipated some of their innovations or was influenced by them toward the end of his painting career: on many of his vases women are only shown in outline, without a black filling, and they are no longer identifiable as women by the application of opaque white as skin color.